ivanpaulovich/clean-architecture-manga/README.md

 | MongoDB | MongoDB is a detail.
 At infrastructure layer we implemented the ICustomerWriteOnlyRepository to update the Mongo database. |
 | .NET Core 2.0 | .NET Core is a detail.
 Almost everything in this code base could be ported to older versions. |

 # Flow of Control: The Register Use Case

+The artifact result of an implementation of Clean Architecture is a software that encapsulate business rules in use cases and the enterprise rules in entities.
+Also the Use Cases are independents from every detail like User Interface, Data Access, Web Server or any external agency.

 ![Flow of Control: Customer Registration](https://raw.githubusercontent.com/ivanpaulovich/manga/master/docs/Flow-Of-Control.png)